-Hot pots, coffee makers, popcorn poppers, and approved Microfridge microwave ovens are the only cooking appliances permitted in residence hall rooms.
-All other cooking appliances, including other microwave ovens, toaster ovens, hot plates, toasters, and grilling machines, are prohibited in residence hall rooms.
+Coffee makers, popcorn poppers, and approved Microfridge microwave ovens are the only cooking appliances permitted in residence hall rooms.
+All other cooking appliances, including other microwave ovens, toaster ovens, crock pots, hot plates, toasters, and grilling machines, are prohibited in residence hall rooms.

 Fires are not permitted inside or outside any College residential facility, except for use of gas and charcoal grills for cooking and of University-provided fire pits.
 Grills, including related gas canisters, must be stored outdoors only.
 When in use, grills must be at least 10 feet from all parts of a structure, including decks and porches.
 Also, appropriate safety precautions must be taken (e.g., distance from dry brush and other flammable materials, absence of wind hazards, extinguished coals, and disposal of cold coals in trash receptacles).
 Damage caused by use of a grill will result in repair fees and/or disciplinary sanctions.

 Possession of any type of College property in a campus residence other than the standard room furniture provided is prohibited.
 Likewise, College furniture may not be removed from individual rooms in any College housing.
 In residence halls, lounge furniture may not be taken to an individual’s room for any purpose or for any length of time.

-A resident who has lounge furniture in a residence hall room or unauthorized furniture outside will be instructed to return the furniture promptly to its proper place and assessed a fine.
+A resident who has unauthorized furniture in a residential location or unauthorized furniture outside will be instructed to return the furniture promptly to its proper place and assessed a fine.